Kim Seon-ho: 2025–present: Agency changes, streaming series and return to theater

-In February 2025, Kim became a free agent and the following month signed an exclusive contract with agency Fantagio.
-In March 2025, Kim made a special appearance in writer Lim Sang-choon's Netflix series When Life Gives You Tangerines, as Park Chung-seop, the love interest and later husband of Yang Geum-myeong (portrayed by IU).
-Director Kim Won-seok noted that while Park Chung-seop becomes significant later in the series, he is not central to the main narrative.
-Nonetheless, his appearance generated considerable buzz; he ranked tenth in Good Data's "TV-OTT Drama Performer Buzzworthiness" list in the third week of March, rising to third place in the fourth week.
-His wedding scene sparked the "Kim Seon-ho Smile Challenge" in China, gaining over 170 million views on Douyin and 1 million likes on Xiaohongshu.
-A TikTok edit featuring Ariana Grande's song Supernatural went viral with over 22 million views and more than 2 million likes, amplifying the challenge worldwide and prompting Grande to share a compilation of the challenges on her social media.
+In February 2025, Kim became a free agent before signing an exclusive contract with Fantagio the following month.
+In March 2025, Kim made a special appearance in writer Lim Sang-choon's Netflix series When Life Gives You Tangerines as Park Chung-seop, husband of Yang Geum-myeong (IU).
+Director Kim Won-seok noted that while Chung-seop becomes significant later in the series, he is not central to the main narrative.
+Despite the limited screentime, Kim ranked tenth in Good Data's "TV-OTT Drama Performer Buzzworthiness" list in the third week of March, and rose to third place the following week.
+Chung-seop's wedding scene initiated the "Kim Seon-ho Smile Challenge" on Chinese social media.
+A TikTok edit featuring Ariana Grande's song "Supernatural" went viral, encouraging further participation in the challenge.
+This prompted Grande to share a compilation of the challenge videos on her own social media accounts.